It is possible to customize the software environment of a project. There are various ways to do this, which are described below.

 This works, because by default

-$JUPYTER_PATH points to that jupyter directory.
+$JUPYTER_PATH is configured and points to that jupyter directory.

 Globally installed kernels with the same directory name can be overwritten,